suzannecabral/Introduction-to-JavaScript/README.md

 Using VSCode and Command Line:

-1. Fork repo and add TL as collaborator on Github.
+- [x] 1.
+Fork repo and add TL as collaborator on Github.
-2. Clone your fork (not Lambda's repo by mistake!).
+- [x] 2.
+Clone your fork (not Lambda's repo by mistake!).
-3. `cd` into your newly cloned repository.
+- [x] 3. `cd` into your newly cloned repository.
-4. Create a new branch by typing `git checkout -b <firstName-lastName>`.
+- [x] 4.
+Create a new branch by typing `git checkout -b <firstName-lastName>`.

 ### Task 2: Complete MVP Requirements

 Find the `index.js` file and complete the tasks as written.

+- [ ] Task 1-7

 As you work on your code you should make use of `console.log` to check your progress and debug.

 ### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/pi7Q49mgrZbodiRzM/aXzit9h4ZRp3Si)
+- [x] Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/pi7Q49mgrZbodiRzM/aXzit9h4ZRp3Si)

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
 Please answer honestly and to the best of your ability without using external references.